Council for the Conservation of Migratory Birds

 Contaminant sample analysis for young and adult brown pelicans remains to be done, and the study will be ongoing through December, 2018.

-Project: Disturbance and Recovery of Sooty Tern Nesting in Dry Tortugas National Park
+National Park Service (NPS): Disturbance and Recovery of Sooty Tern Nesting in Dry Tortugas National Park

 Partners: Dr. Stuart Pimm and Rebecca Cope (Duke University), Sonny Bass (NPS Emeritus)